autocrypt/autocrypt/doc/index.rst

 **STATUS of all docs here**:
- needs full review after after many changes and flesh outs which happened during the "automatic mail encryption" unconference in Berlin Dec 14-18th <https://github.com/autocrypt/ame2016>`_
+ needs full review after after many changes and flesh outs which happened during the "Automatic Mail
+ Encryption" unconference in Berlin Dec 14-18th <https://github.com/autocrypt/ame2016>`_

 Autocrypt is a project to opportunistically replace cleartext mail with encrypted mail as much as humanly possible.

+:doc:`Why Autocrypt? <rationale>`

+The documents here are mainly intended for software developers.
+In particular, implementers of mail user agents who are interested in making their tools autocrypt-compatible.

 Current work-in-progress specs:

 :doc:`Autocrypt key discovery <mua-keydiscovery>`